The Effects of Bankruptcy on Alimony

 Occasionally, in separation agreements, the parties agree to label an obligation alimony so that the paying spouse may deduct the payments from his or her taxes.
 These types of payments are not really alimony and may potentially be discharged through bankruptcy.

-If you pay or receive alimony and believe that a potential bankruptcy may impact this, you may want to seek a consultation with an alimony attorney.
+If you pay or receive alimony and believe that a potential bankruptcy may impact this, you may want to seek a consultation with a Huntersville alimony attorney.
 Adkins Law is located in Huntersville NC and primarily serves Mecklenburg County and the Lake Norman area.
-Contact Adkins Law to schedule a consultation with a family law attorney.
+Contact Adkins Law to schedule a consultation with a Huntersville family law attorney.